Archer70/SkitchBB/README.md

 # setup framework
 php artisan key:generate
 php artisan migrate
+php artisan db:seed

 # start server
 php artisan serve
 ```

-The above should start a local dev server at [http://localhost:8000](http://localhost:8000)
+The above should start a local dev server at [http://localhost:8000](http://localhost:8000).
+An admin user is automatically created with `db:seed`.
+You can login with user: `admin@skitchbb.net`, password: `admin`.